Ada-Developers-Academy/core-unit-1/higher-order-functions/min-max-sorted.md

 ## Keyword Arguments

-The `key` parameter is an example of a keyword argument.
+The `key` parameter is an example of a keyword argument, also referred to as a named parameter.

 ### !end-callout